Reinventing the Cheese Wheel: Cheese Alternatives

 Let’s face it, the major thing that’s stopping most of us from converting to veganism is cheese.
 Gooey, melting, cheese.
 Well, that and meat of course…

-Not-so-fun-fact: 70% percent of adults are reportedly lactose intolerant.
-And if we look at South Africa, predominantly black adults suffer from lactose intolerance, which is not ‘gouda’ at all.
-Regardless of this, many people will ‘deny’ being lactose intolerant because they simply cannot live without cheese or dairy.
+But did you know that 70% percent of adults are reportedly lactose intolerant.
+If we look at South Africa, predominantly black adults suffer from lactose intolerance, which is not ‘gouda’ at all.
+Regardless of this, many people will ‘deny’ being lactose intolerant, simply because they cannot live without cheese or dairy.

-We know… it’s not fair that some get to chumble all the cheese they want without the consequences.
-With age, our bodies respond to certain foods and substances differently.
-You might find that you’ve become intolerant to certain foods or substances you once loved.
-For you those foods might be cheese/milk, which is unfortunate if you’re lactose intolerant.
+We know, it’s not fair that some get to chumble all the cheese they want without the consequences of bloating and other insufferable symptoms.
+But the reality is that as we age, our bodies respond to certain foods and substances differently.
+You might find that you’ve become intolerant to certain foods or ingredients you once loved.
+Those foods might include cheese or milk, which probably means lactose intolerance.

 Lactose intolerance is the inability to digest lactose (sugar found in milk), due to a lack of lactase enzymes in the body.